582-41W-VA/lia-Eventify/proposal-file.md

   Description: A user’s Profile/dashboard can create event and will display events they’ve liked and attended or flagged.

 - **Create and Manage Accounts**
-  Description: Users can create an account to track their activities, log in to access saved Favorate list, liked events, and other personalized features.
-Password management and account settings, including notifications and preferences, are also included.
+  Description:Users can create an account, they have login to access saved Favorite list, liked events, and other personalized features.
+They can change their password and profile picture, username and bio.

 ### As an admin, I can: